mazehall/mazehall/README.md

     });

-### Mazehall cli case
+### Command line case

 Let's do it mazehall cli.

     $ [sudo] npm install mazehall -g

 A global installation is an optional step.
 You could also call the cli interface in the node_modules/.bin directory.

     mkdir myapp
     cd myapp